Aziz Dweik

-Aziz Dweik (عزيز دويك; born 12 January 1947) is a Palestinian politician of Hamas who was elected the speaker of the Palestinian Legislative Council (PLC) on 18 January 2006.
+Aziz Dweik (عزيز دويك; born 12 January 1948) is a Palestinian politician, architect, and university professor who has been serving as the speaker of the Palestinian Legislative Council (PLC) since 18 February 2006.
+A member of Hamas, he has been in the Palestinian Legislative Council since 2006.

 Hamas recognized Dweik as the interim president of the Palestinian National Authority and of the State of Palestine from 15 January 2009, when the elected term of Mahmoud Abbas officially expired, until 2 June 2014, when Hamas and Fatah agreed on the establishment of a national unity government under Abbas as President.

 In October 2023, amidst the Gaza war, Dweik, who was then living in the West Bank, was arrested by the Israel Defense Forces.

 Education and family life

 Prior to becoming involved in political office, Dweik was a professor of urban geography at An-Najah National University in Nablus on the West Bank.
 He holds a PhD in Regional Science from the University of Pennsylvania.

+Dweik was born on 12 January 1948 in Cairo, Egypt to a Palestinian father from Hebron, Palestine and an Egyptian mother.
+He now lives in Hebron.
 Dweik is married, with seven children.
 One of his daughters is a school principal, and three of his other children are students of medicine or pharmacy.
 Dweik's wife runs a daycare centre out of the family's house named Marj al-Zohour, after the place in Lebanon where her husband spent a year in exile in 1992.